 - Each word or phrase comes with multiple translation suggestions.

-- The site offers a paid Pro section, with API-access, privacy settings, and CAT tool integration for professionals.
+- The site offers a paid Pro section, with API access, privacy settings, and CAT tool integration for language professionals.

 - You can download the software onto any Mac or Windows computer and translate text within other programs, like Word or your preferred email app.